abayomipopoola/abayomipopoola/content/blog/payment-systems-and-the-emerging-economy-pt-2/index.md

 To make sense of the POS payments space, one needs to understand the roles of the _Payment Gateway_ and _Payment Processor_.

-- <b>Payment Gateway</b> is an application service provider that authorizes payments for businesses, online retailers or traditional brick and mortar.
+- **Payment Gateway** is an application service provider that authorizes payments for businesses, online retailers or traditional brick and mortar.
 In simple terms, a payment gateway can be thought of as an interface between merchants and payment processors.
 The payment gateway accepts payment request from merchants and forwards this to the payment processor for further processing.

-- <b>Payment Processor</b> is an entity that has a direct interface to card associations or networks such as VISA and MasterCard.
+- **Payment Processor** is an entity that has a direct interface to card associations or networks such as VISA and MasterCard.
   The payment processor receives payment requests from merchants or payment gateways and sends it to the card association or networks, which, in turn, route the transaction to the card-issuing bank for authorization.